DevrMichael/BJJ-Strength-Training-Website/README.md

 The need for strength training for BJJ athletes are immensely important to avoid injury and increase longevity in the game.

+Images used on the site is licenced from Dreamstime.com.

 # Contact
 If you have questions, ideas or suggestions, please contact me @siddiqimichael@gmail.com.